Softmotions/ncms/ncms-docs/ncms-docs-en/doc/httl/httl_basics.rst

 Inclusion of other files to the markup
 --------------------------------------

-The set of `include` methods from `httl.spi.methods.FileMethod` allow include other files into the current markup.
+The set of `include` methods from `httl.spi.methods.FileMethod` allows to include other files into the current markup.

 **Example:** inclusion of `template.html` content to the markup::